vanilla-reforged/vmangos-docker/README.md

 - All volumes are in the ./vol directory.
 - Directory paths for volumes are similar in host and container, where apps don't expect a specific path within the container.
 - Non-persistent containers run with root.
-- No more copying of data to containers instead volumes are used.
+- No more copying of data to containers, instead volumes are used.
 - Tasks have been split in multiple scripts for easier troubleshooting.
    - Scripts starting with 0X are meant for setup.
    - Scripts starting with 1X are meant for update and recreation tasks.